montybeatnik/devcon/README.md

-# Devcon
+# netgo

 ## Overview
 A module to ssh into devices and run commands.
 It supports running a single command in a remote session or running several commands in an interactive session.

 ## Juniper Package
-There is also a Juniper package that wraps around the base devcon package that has some logic built in to get structured data back from the devices.
+There is also a Juniper package that wraps around the base netgo package that has some logic built in to get structured data back from the devices.
 It also allows you to perform a "dry run" by logging in, applying a config, printing a diff, and then rolling it back before logging out of the device.

 ## Authentication Methods
 This package supports the following authentication methods: